-Working with faith organisations to safeguard African children in the West Midlands is a project to promote increased knowledge of child safeguarding practices and child protection among African faith and community organisations.
-The project is funded by the Big Lottery Fund for three years starting from 14 December 2015 to the 13th December 2018.
+Working with faith organisations to safeguard African children in the West Midlands is a new project to promote increased knowledge of child safeguarding practices and child protection among African faith and community organisations.
+The project is funded by the Big Lottery Fund for three years starting from December 2015 to December 2018.

 - Child Protection training to equip African parents and faith leaders.
-This involves 30 training sessions engaging 750 parents and carers (10 sessions, 25 participants per session and 250 participants per year) organised in faith establishments and community settings.
+This involves training sessions engaging parents and carers organised in faith establishments and community settings.

 - Faith Leaders’ Summit to allow key stakeholders (faith leaders and workers) to discuss progress on different elements of the project.
-This involves organising 6 stakeholders meeting tagged ‘Leaders’ Summit’ targeting 180 faith leaders and workers (2 summits, 30 participants per summit and 60 participants per year).
+This involves organising stakeholders meeting tagged ‘Leaders’ Summit’ targeting faith leaders and workers.

 - Safeguarding training for children and young people to enlighten them about child protection issues.
 Bullying, positive attitudes, grooming for sexual exploitation and keeping safe (online and offline).
-This involves 9 training session engaging 180 children (3 sessions, 20 children per session and 60 children per year) organised in schools, faith establishments and community settings.
+This is a pilot project involving training session engaging children organised in schools, faith establishments and community settings.

 - One to one advice sessions with parents / carers.
-This involves holding 15 one to one advice sessions for 300 parents or carers (5 advice forums, 20 parents per forum and 100 parents per year) to support them on issues relating to safeguarding, child protection or engagement with the children services.
+This involves holding one to one advice sessions for parents or carers to support them on issues relating to safeguarding, child protection or engagement with the children services.

 - Working with faith groups to develop, implement, monitor and evaluate child safeguarding policies and procedures.
-This involves intensive support for 18 faith organisations (6 support sessions, 4 faith leaders / workers per session and 44 faith leaders / workers per year) to help identify their specific safeguarding needs, develop their safeguarding policy, support the policy’s implementation, monitor and evaluate the policy’s effectiveness.
+This involves intensive support for a selected number of faith organisations to help identify their specific safeguarding needs, develop their safeguarding policy, support the policy’s implementation, monitor and evaluate the policy’s effectiveness.

 What we want to achieve